 Ease of Use

 Everyone appreciates a power tool that’s easy to use, so the ease of use is another vital consideration.
-The weight is a very big indicator of how easy the circular saws are to maneuver.
+Having a dust port surely is important but the weight is also a very big indicator of how easy the circular saws, either a 6 ½ and 7 ¼ circular saw variety, are to maneuver.
 You want ones that are as lightweight as possible so the saws don’t put undue strain on your limbs.

-The blade changes should also be simple and straightforward and a great way to ensure this is with a spindle lock.
-The maintenance is another factor that should be easy, and a dust blower or an efficient dust port can guarantee a fast cleanup.
+The blade change should also be simple and straightforward and a great way to ensure this is with a s.
+The maintenance is another factor that should be easy, there are impressive circular saws with dust port or dust blower that can guarantee a fast cleanup.

 Size and Design

-Larger full sized models are, of course, heavier and bulkier but they are more powerful and get the job done faster as opposed to a more compact handheld model.
+Larger full sized models are, of course, heavier and bulkier but they are more powerful, has an easy to read scale, and gets the job done faster as opposed to a more compact handheld model.
 The other size factor to consider is the blade.
 There is a very extensive range of blades and some circular saws can come with a few options suited for different materials.